How CPOs can attract high-potential talent

 A different challenge faces ARYZTA.
 The global specialty baker and food service group is in the early stage of building its global Procurement function.

 To accelerate momentum and bridge the skills and language gaps, the function initially deployed a team of interims and consultants.
-But gradually over the last 12 months it has moved to backfill capability by recruiting high caliber individuals, via external searches in the market, explains Jennifer Kirkwood, Global Procurement Head of Capabilities at ARYZTA.
+But gradually over the last 12 months it has moved to backfill capability by recruiting high calibre individuals, via external searches in the market, explains Jennifer Kirkwood, Global Procurement Head of Capabilities at ARYZTA.

 Kirkwood, who led the recruitment process, adds: “Building a new team has brought opportunities as well as challenges.
 We have had the opportunity to establish a good brand for ARYZTA Procurement, and ensure that the people we hire share our excitement for the three year transformation journey that ARYZTA wants to go through.